dayeya/FinalWall/README.md

 # Configuration
 Woof protects one website at a time.
 An admin may deploy another Woof process to protect another website.
-This project uses a given website vulnerable to SQL Injection documented at [Example Website](https://github.com/dayeya/SQLi/blob/main/README.md).
+This project uses a given website vulnerable to SQL Injection documented at [docs](https://github.com/dayeya/SQLi/blob/main/README.md).

 # Contributions
 This project was written only by Dayeya, as opposed to the contributors list.